Vitesse X: Career

 In September 2021, Vitesse X released the single "Potential Energy" on the independent label 100% Electronica.
 Gorilla vs Bear described the track as a "euphoric, rave-ready" club anthem, comparing her sound to contemporaries like Doss and TDJ.
 Later that year, she supported George Clanton and Magdalena Bay on their U.S. tour, including a sold-out show at Music Hall of Williamsburg in Brooklyn.

 On January 13, 2022, Stern announced her debut album Us Ephemeral and released the title track with an accompanying video directed by Jennifer Medina.
 Stern explained in a 2022 interview that “Us Ephemeral” was the first song she wrote at the start of the COVID-19 lockdown, describing it as a reflection on impermanence and gratitude and an ode to embracing the passing of time and savoring the moments that make us whole.
 The single was noted for its blend of dream-pop, drum and bass percussion, and vaporwave elements, with Ones to Watch describing it as “hypnotic yet energetic” and “cathartic and refreshing.”
 Flood Magazine highlighted the video’s nostalgic visuals filmed in Stern’s hometown of New Paltz, New York.

 On March 25, 2022, Vitesse X released her debut full-length album Us Ephemeral on 100% Electronica.
 Pitchfork noted that the record blended trance, 2-step, and jungle influences with dream-pop vocals, describing it as "engineered with precision" and a highlight within the label’s roster.
 The review also observed that Stern, who had previously played in shoegaze bands, carried that background into her electronic work.
 The album’s title track, "Us Ephemeral," was included in Vice magazine’s list of the 50 best songs of 2022.

 In 2023, Stern expanded her output with several standalone releases and collaborations that prefaced her second full-length project.
 During this period she also began operating her own label, Music Website, alongside music manager and photographer Chris Burden, as a vehicle for her own releases and affiliated artists–marking her transition toward increased artistic and label-level autonomy.

 In January 2023, Stern released the instrumental single "In The Balance," as the first release on her newly formed label Music Website.
 On February 22, she released single and video "Right Now."
 In a feature with Flaunt Magazine, she explained that the accompanying video (co-directed with Chris Burden) shot in Montauk, NY, drew inspiration from a sunrise hike as a means to "reclaim the current moment amidst the constant go-go-go."
 Flaunt described "Right Now" as an "ever-flowing ethereal odyssey" encouraging listeners to savor each moment.

 In October 2023, Stern contributed vocals and co-writing to the track "Into Dream" on Canadian trance producer TDJ's SPF INFINI 3 compilation.
 In April 2024, the track was later mixed by Shygirl and included on her DJ compilation album Fabric presents: Shygirl, released on Fabric Records.

+In January 2024, Vitesse X released a cover of Pinback’s “Fortress,” from the band’s 2004 album Summer in Abaddon.